wealthcdio-apimanagement-TL/traffic-lights/README.md

 Real HTTP request/response behavior
 Safety rule enforcement via the API
 Test names are intentionally descriptive and focus on behavior rather than implementation details.
----
-Design for Future Expansion
-While the current implementation manages a single intersection, the design allows for:
-Multiple intersections (mapping intersection IDs to controllers) Configurable safety rules per intersection
-Timed or automated light sequencing
-Persistent storage of historical states
-These features were intentionally left out due to the kata timebox.
----
-What Was Intentionally Out of Scope
-Given the limited time window, the following were deliberately not implemented:
-Automatic signal sequencing and timers
-Database persistence
-Advanced HTTP error mapping
-Authentication / authorization
-Distributed or clustered execution
-The focus was on clarity, correctness, and extensibility, rather than feature completeness.
----

 How To Run
 Build & Test
 ```bash